Basic Operations

 You can perform a number of operations on the workspace.
 Some of these operations are common to all data in the workstation; these operations can be performed from the Data Explorer, typically by right-clicking on the workspace.
 These operations include moving, sharing, renaming, deleting the workspace.

 Other operations are specific to Horta.
-These operations can be accessed by clicking the gear icon in the Horta Control Center, in the workspace information panel just above the neuron list.
+These operations can be accessed by clicking the gear icon in the Horta Control Center, in the “WORKSPACE” section.
 Most of these will be discussed in other sections.

 Save as: If you need to make a copy of the workstation and all the annotations within it, choose “Save as…” from the workspace gear menu.
 You will be prompted for a new name just as if you were creating the workspace from scratch.